 Other meat hybrids, like the Freedom Ranger, won’t get as bulky as the CRX, and they grow about half as fast – that is, they take about twice as long to reach slaughter weight.
 In addition, their feed-to-flesh conversion rate is less than half that of the CRX, so you have to feed them more than twice as much for the same gain.

 The shorthand version: A Ranger takes twice as long, and twice as much feed, to produce a carcass.
 Other differences between Rangers and CRXs: Rangers are more active than CRXs; hence, muscle tissue is firmer.
 You might prefer a mushy bird, or you might not.
 Rangers are more robust birds; they’re not going to die quite as easily as a CRX, but as with their fatter cousins the cost of fast growth is early mortality.

 Heavy Layer Breeds

-Heavy layer breed cockerels, like Rhode Island Reds or Plymouth Rocks: The males of any large layer breed can be raised out as meat birds with satisfactory results.
+Heavy layer breed cockerels, like Rhode Island Reds or Plymouth Rocks can be dual-purpose chickens.
+The males of any large layer breed can be raised out as meat birds with satisfactory results.
 They’ll be like Rangers but take longer to finish, and their meat will probably be a little less tender.